snyk/snyk-visual-studio-plugin/README.md

 **Step 3.3.** Users could configure Snyk extension by Project settings.

-* Note that the ìScan all projectsî option is enabled  by default.
+* Note that the ‚ÄúScan all projects‚Äù option is enabled  by default.
 It adds --all-projects option for Snyk CLI.
 This option scans all projects by default.

 ![Project additional configuraton options](./doc/images/readme_image_3_3.PNG "Project additional configuraton options")